anayadam/anayadam.github.io/docs/index.markdown

 ---
-layout: default
+layout: page
 title: Jesita Wida Ajani
+permalink: /
 ---

-## Welcome

 I am a DPhil candidate in Public Policy at the University of Oxford and a Clarendon Scholar.

 My research focuses on development, labor, gender, and political economy.
 I am particularly interested in how social norms shape female labor force participation, household decision-making, and well-being in developing countries.

 ## Pages